 I think the reason I loved Cabbage Patch Kids so much was the yarn hair and their cuddly bodies.
 Just look at the NEWSWEEK cover above – isn’t she adorable?
 So much more enjoyable to hold then the scary Teddy Ruxpin, right?

 They tasted horrible but I loved making so-called fudge in my Easy-Bake Oven.
 The creators have obviously improved their technique and design since but it was still fun to be able to bake treats without needing mom’s help.

-Before boom boxes there were the wonderful Fischer Price cassette tape players.
-As a kid I loved carrying mine around blasting Psalty the Songbook.
+Before boom boxes, there were the wonderful Fischer Price cassette tape players.
+As a kid, I loved carrying mine around blasting Psalty the Songbook.
 I felt so cool. 🙂

 3 Retro Styles I Love:

 By now you’ve probably figured out I was born in the 80s.
 Bravo!
-While I love scrunchies (still wear them) and oversized blazers, I do not miss the perms, leotards and shoulder pads.
+While I love scrunchies (still wear them) and oversized blazers, I do not miss the perms, leotards, and shoulder pads.

 #1.
 1980s Hair Style

-Side-pony tail with scrunchie.
+Side-pony tail with a scrunchie.